 There is no required or recommended undergraduate major or set of courses to prepare for law school.
 We admit students from a wide range of academic majors—from political science, English, and history to music, engineering and fine arts.

 When should I take the LSAT?

-The LSAT is offered six times each year (January, March, June, July, September, and November).
+The LSAT is offered nine times each year (January, February, March, April, June, July, September, October, and November).
 Your score is active for five years with LSAC.
 The last test we will accept for fall admission cycle is the June exam of the year you wish to enroll.
 If you take the June test and are applying for the upcoming fall start, you must submit your application and all other supporting materials by the final deadline and prior to your score being posted.

 What is your most recent class profile?

 Our fact sheet (PDF) provides a nice snapshot of our recent entering class.

 May I apply to both the Full-time JD and Weekend JD programs at the same time?

 On your application for admission, you should select the division you are most interested in and that works best for your goals and personal obligations.
 If you are admitted to one program, you may change your program option prior to the first term, depending on space.
 After enrollment, you must complete the first full year to be eligible to change divisions.